dohdalabs/ats-pdf-generator/DEVELOPMENT.md

 **Multi-stage Docker builds**: Optimized for production image size and security, but increased build complexity.
 The trade-off was worth it for the ~40% size reduction and improved security posture.

-**Script-first CI/CD**: Improved maintainability and testability, but required more upfront script development.
+**Just-based CI/CD**: Improved maintainability and testability, but required more upfront just recipe development.
 This approach eliminated the common problem of CI/CD logic becoming complex and environment-specific.

 **uv vs pip**: Faster dependency resolution and better Docker compatibility, but newer tool with smaller ecosystem.
 Chosen for its superior performance in containerized environments and faster builds.